Tutorial

 That query should return the newly created product like:

 With that example, you should now be able to start using this.
-One word of caution is to not go overboard and save data that its easier to have in as regular columns in the database though.
+One word of caution is to not go overboard and save data that is easier to have as regular columns in the database though.

-But is a scenario where you want to store data that might come from user input or from an integration with another system, this might be a great fit.
+But in a scenario where you want to store data that might come from user input or from an integration with another system, this might be a great fit.

 OTHER QUERIES